ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 }
 ```

-That's it for the component: we're succesfully handling all of the *state*.
+That's it for the component: we're translating the user's interactions into *state*.
 Now we need to build a modifier to translate the state into the appropriate DOM method calls!

 ```bash
 ember install ember-modifier